PBRjr/obsidian-eberron-notes/Misc Files/Templates/Important NPCs.md

 ### Concept

-2-3 sentence summary of the NPC's core concept and role
+2-3 sentence summary of the NPC's core concept and role in the lore/game

 ### Description